Shopping Basket (0)

 Every possible effort will be made to deliver your order within the delivery lead times advised; however in the rare event that we are unable to do so, we will notify you at the earliest opportunity.

-Soft sided suitcases are generally constructed from polyester, nylon or both.
+Soft-sided suitcases are generally constructed from polyester, nylon or both.
 They are easy to store flat and out of the way until departure.
-Most soft sided suitcases come with expandable zips to open up for extra space for on the journey home.
+Most soft-sided suitcases come with expandable zips to open up for extra space on the journey home.

-Can refer to 2 wheel (rolling) or 4 wheel (upright) luggage.
+Can refer to two-wheel (rolling) or four-wheel (upright) luggage.

-4 Wheel luggage uses an extended handle to help the user to pull the suitcase in an upright position.
-This means the weight of the luggage is supported by the four wheels and not the user.
+4-Wheel luggage uses an extended handle to help the user to pull the suitcase in an upright position.
+This means that the weight of the luggage is supported by the four wheels and not the user.

-Cabin luggage can also be known as carry on luggage.
-We recommend a maximum of 19 inches in size for cabin luggage but it is always best to check with your airline before you travel.
-With the heightened security currently being enforced at airports, there are restriction currently in place for what you can take on-board the aircraft in your cabin luggage.
-You can check the latest guidelines here Governments hand luggage restrictions.
+Cabin luggage can also be known as carry-on luggage.
+We recommend a maximum of 19 inches in size for cabin luggage, but it is always best to check with your airline before you travel.
+With the heightened security currently being enforced at airports, there are restrictions in place for what you can take on board the aircraft in your cabin luggage.
+You can check the latest guidelines here: Government's hand luggage restrictions.